filimo/ReaderTranslator/README.md

 ## Status
 While I am waiting for the commercial **SwiftUI** projects I decided to dedicate my free time to build this open-source project.

+## Goals
+This project targets to attract attention serious projects to SwiftUI and show its powerful.
+I develop this project in my free time so it would be imposible to craft such app in a short time if I used UIKit.
+I also use new features that announced on WWDC 2019 to show how much they are needed in morden apps.

 ## Base idea

 > “If you can’t explain it simply, you don’t understand it well enough.”